Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Conclusion

 \section{Conclusion}

+Experiments which search for radio transients with a time-scale comparable to the inverse bandwidth, such as attempts to detect neutrino-induced particle cascades in the Moon, are in a different regime to transient searches on longer time-scales and subject to different effects.
+In particular, the peak amplitude of a pulse is not generally recovered in the sampled data, and the process of mixing the signal to shift it in frequency can reduce the peak amplitude further.
+In such an experiment it is necessary to compensate for these effects, and to understand the statistics of the resulting signal, to evaluate the significance of a possible detection.

-Experiments which search for rare, transient events against a background of Gaussian noise, with a time-scale comparable to the inverse bandwidth, require a thorough understanding of the noise statistics to evaluate the significance of a possible detection.
-If the signal undergoes a frequency mixing step, a phase ambiguity is introduced, and a full search for a possible event requires the computation of the signal envelope.
-We have derived the expected excursion rate from Gaussian noise under these conditions, and confirmed it through simulation and experiment.
+The process of sampling can be reversed by interpolating between the sampled values.
+As frequency mixing causes a loss of phase information, it is not possible to unambiguously reconstruct the original signal; but the signal envelope can be computed to recover the peak amplitude of a pulse, at the cost of increasing the amplitude of the noise.
+We have derived the expected excursion rate from Gaussian noise after these steps, and confirmed it through simulation and experiment.
 We have also described and tested Bedlam, a digital backend for the Parkes radio telescope which is designed for such an experiment.